-Frostrow Capital LLP will receive an annual fee of 0.15% of the Company's market capitalisation up to a value of £1 billion, such fee to reduce to 0.135% per annum of the amount of the Company's market capitalisation in excess of £1 billion.
-The fixed fee of £70,000 per annum payable to Frostrow Capital LLP will cease to be payable with effect from the 1 October following the date at which the Company's market capitalisation attains a level of £1 billion.
+During the year to 30 September 2017 under the terms of the AIFM Agreement Frostrow continued to receive an annual fee of 0.15% of the Company's adjusted market capitalisation up to a value of £1 billion, such fee reducing to 0.135% per annum of the amount of the Company's adjusted market capitalisation in excess of £1 billion.
+A fixed fee of £70,000 per annum payable to Frostrow ceased to be payable with effect from 1 October 2017.